coq/coq/doc/sphinx/addendum/extraction.rst

 and Scheme.
 In the following, "ML" will be used (abusively) to refer to any of the three.

+.. versionchanged:: 8.11

    Before using any of the commands or options described in this chapter, the extraction framework should first be loaded explicitly via ``Require Extraction``, or via the more robust ``From Coq Require Extraction``.
-Note that in earlier versions of Coq, these commands and options were directly available without any preliminary ``Require``.

 .. coqtop:: in